 So, in 1996, there was no data on low-dose exposure to Sarin, therefore studies would need to be conducted to gather such data.
 The US Army came to the same conclusion (emphasis added):

 Sarin, or GB is a highly toxic organophosphate nerve agent that can cause mild, reversible signs and symptoms at low doses, and death at doses that are not too much greater.
 There is no scientific information that directly answers the entire question: Are there observable long-term health effects associated with exposure to Sarin (GB) at concentrations below that needed to cause acute signs, symptoms, or injury?
 Extrapolation from a variety of sources, not designed to answer this particular question, was utilized.
 Some studies are clearly negative for a particular health effect at higher doses than that of concern to this question.
 These provide confidence that there is no increased specific health risk at the low doses under question.

 GB does not have carcinogenic or mutagenic properties.
 While the teratology literature is less clear, it appears that GB is not a teratogen.
-Therefore, no increase in birth defects or cancer would be expected from low-dose, short duration exposure to GB.
-Follow-up of a cohort of men exposed to GB found no significant increase in hospitalizations, reported health problems, mortality, or other measured end point.
+Therefore, no increase in birth defects or cancer would be expected from low-dose, short-duration exposure to GB.
+A follow-up of a cohort of men exposed to GB found no significant increase in hospitalizations, reported health problems, mortality, or another measured endpoint.

 There remains some question as to the validity of concerns regarding changes in EEG patterns long after GB exposure.
 Also, it is unclear what such changes really mean regarding the function of the soldier if those long-term EEG changes actually occur.

 It is prudent to suggest that further research into the long-term effects of low dose GB exposure (including doses that do not result in acute signs or symptoms) on the EEG of primates be undertaken.